Sex strike: United States of America

-In 2019, Georgia governor, Brian Kemps (R), signed House Bill (HB) 481 into law.
+In 2019, Georgia governor, Brian Kemp (R), signed House Bill (HB) 481 into law.
 It was immediately blocked by a lawsuit.
-HB 481 is a ten-page document that criminalizes most abortions after six weeks and adds a “fetal personhood” language.
+HB 481 criminalizes most abortions after six weeks and adds a “fetal personhood” language.
 This language changes the definition of a “natural person” to include an unborn child at any stage of development in the womb.
 This law has been nicknamed a “heartbeat bill” because HB 481 states that no abortion will be performed if the physician determines that they detect a human heartbeat.

-In response to this bill’s passage, actress and #MeToo activist, Alyssa Milano and Waleisah Wilson, wrote an opinion editorial for CNN and went to Twitter to call for a sex strike until the policy was repealed.
+In response to this bill's passage, actress and #MeToo activist, Alyssa Milano and Waleisah Wilson wrote an opinion editorial for CNN and went to Twitter to call for a sex strike until the policy was repealed.
 In the tweet, Milano calls on women to join her sex strike until women “have legal control over [their] own bodies” because women cannot risk a pregnancy under this new bill.
-In her CNN opinion piece, Milano states that there are similar bills to the one in Georgia and that the single purpose of them is to make it up to the Supreme Court, forcing them reconsider Roe v Wade (1973).
+In her CNN opinion piece, Milano states that there are similar bills to the one in Georgia and that the single purpose of them is to make it up to the Supreme Court, forcing them reconsider Roe v.
+Wade (1973).
 In this opinion piece, Milano discusses the history of Lysistratic protest, calls on people who can become pregnant to conduct a sex strike, and pay attention to current events.
 Milano encourages a sex strike in addition to other efforts.